 • While on a ladder, never step back to admire your work.

 • If you plan on violating the Fall Protection rules, please leave details for next of kin.

 • Work related injuries are punishable by mountains of HR and insurance paperwork.

 There are always instances when a potentially dangerous situation can’t be avoided.
 In these cases, you can provide ways to help reduce the danger with readily available solutions.
 An example might be if your employees need to be working in the heat all day.
 You might not be able to prevent your workers from being in the heat, but you can do things like provide water and sun screen.
 If solutions are readily available to your employees, they’re much more likely to take advantage.
-For a tool to help protect your employees from the heat, check here.
+Try this tool to help protect your employees from the heat.

 Know Your Responsibilities

 Who's going to take an employer seriously that doesn’t even know what his/her responsibilities are?
 I wouldn’t.
 The more knowledgeable you are about providing a safe environment for your employees and the more you focus on that, the more likely it is that your employees will follow suit.
 A great way to stay on top of these responsibilities is by making a checklist.
 Here’s an example of a self-inspection checklist for asbestos.
-For information on your responsibilities as an employer according to OSHA, look here.
+Visit OSHA's website for more information on your responsibilities as an employer.

 According to T&D World Magazine, employee involvement is the key to creating a successful safety culture.
 Invite employees to express concerns or discuss regulations.
 Ask employees how they want to create their safety system and urge them to get involved.
 Other ways to get employees involved include interacting through emails with notes of gratitude and praise and having regular safety meetings.